CWWhitney/Limpopo_model/index.md

 # Total farmed area in ha in the region and number of farm households
 demand_for_farm_area <- n_subsistence_farmers*necessary_farm_size_per_household
 # ha of farmed area either all that is available or just what is demanded (if that is less) minus the expected portion of that land that is not available for sociopolitical reasons
+# Total irrigable Letaba River smallholder irrigation area
 farmed_area <- min(available_area, demand_for_farm_area)*(1-unused_sociopolit)
+# the farmed_area value matches realistic values for the Letaba River’s smallholder irrigation area.

 # Calculating the total annual crop water need m3/ha ####
 total_cropwater_need <- cropwat_need*farmed_area*10 # total water need in m3 (the 10 is the mm to m3/ha conversion)
 total_effective_rainfall <- effective_rainfall*farmed_area*10 # total effective rainfall per year

+# total_irrigation_need calculation (in m³/ha)
 # Calculating the total annual irrigation need m3/ha ####
 total_irrigation_need <- total_cropwater_need-total_effective_rainfall # in m3/ha per year
-# sum(total_irrigation_need/farmed_area) is around 8600 m3/ha, very close to the reported values across the literature in Limpopo
+# sum(total_irrigation_need/farmed_area) is around 8600 m3/ha, very close to the reported values across the literature in Limpopo - reasonable by compared to known benchmarks for irrigation requirements in similar climates and cropping systems.

 # Calculating the annual water losses in m3/ha ####
 # from the efficiency of the pumps and in the water allocation